antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 As mentioned before, Postman is a popular platform for building and using APIs.
 In addition to building APIs, Postman can also be used for testing, documentation, and even the creation of workflows using a visual designer.
 If you want to know more check out this <a href="https://blog.postman.com/10-postman-features-everyone-should-know/" target="_blank" rel="noopener noreferrer">blog</a> post for more information regarding Postman's features.

 ## Creating API tests in Postman 🧪
 We are going to test an weather API from <a href="https://www.weatherapi.com/" target="_blank" rel="noopener noreferrer">weatherapi.com</a>.
-However you can use your own built or another third party service.
-WaeatherApi.com offers an free tier and once you have your account, you can generate an API Key and follow along.
+However you can use any another HTTP API or third party service.
+Weatherapi.com offers an free tier and once you have your account, you can generate an API Key and follow along.

-In our case we want test & validate that the some of the provided APIs, and make sure the following is working as intended:
+In our case we want test & validate that the some of the provided APIs functionality works as intended:
 - Authentication
 - Expected HTTP headers
 - JSON payloads